hci-lab-um/heuristics-for-test-tool-design/About-the-research-and-researcher.md

 # About the Research and the Researchers
 [◄ Go back](README.md)

-This page is about the research behind the heurististics, information about the researchers, and also has links to videos, academic papers and other resources.
+This page is about the research behind the heuristics, information about the researchers, and also has links to videos, academic papers and other resources.

 ## Videos and articles about the Research
 <details openclose>